Which LaTeX Editor is Best for Windows?

 Overleaf is one of the top-rated LaTeX editors, with good reason.
 Here are some of the benefits:

-- Overleaf is highly versatile when it comes to converting files, allowing you to export in PDF or even Word format.
+- Converting documents to other formats.
+Overleaf is highly versatile when it comes to converting files, allowing you to export in PDF or even Word format.

 TeXstudio is a LaTeX editor for Windows, Mac, and Linux.
 It has a vast array of features which makes it a fantastic alternative to other editors.

 It’s totally free and open-source which is its main advantages.
 You can learn from the editor and also test and use it without spending money.

 Note that TeXstudio is not limited to just LaTeX.
 It supports compiling other types of files, including RTF/DOC files and HTML.